If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 This species of wasp has a black body with light blue wings.
 It has a large head, long antennae, and yellowish-brown legs.

-The larvae of this species feed on the larvae of other insects, while the adults feed on nectar and pollen.
+This species’ larvae feed on the larvae of other insects, while the adults feed on nectar and pollen.

 They are important pollinators, helping to fertilize flowers and other plants.
-They are also a beneficial predator, helping control other insect species’ populations.
+They are also beneficial predators, helping to control the populations of other insect species.

 32. American Pelecinid Wasp

 The American Pelecinid Wasp is a large, robust insect native to Nebraska.
-It measures 1 to 1.5 inches in length and has a bright metallic green coloration with black wings and legs.
+It measures 1 to 1.5 inches long and has a bright metallic green coloration with black wings and legs.

 This species is unique because it uses its extremely long abdomen to catch prey.

 Unlike other types of wasps in Nebraska, it has no stinger.
-Instead, the wasp will capture its victims and carry them away in its curved abdomen to be eaten or laid as an egg on the prey’s body.
+Instead, the wasp captures its victims and carries them away in its curved abdomen to be eaten or laid as an egg on the prey’s body.

 This solitary species can often be seen hunting or resting in gardens and meadows throughout Nebraska.